 Budget ratification meeting required: yes___ no___ Ref: ____________________

 2) Prioritize by allocating adequate time on the meeting agenda for the budget discussion.

 3) Contact the manager in advance of the meeting if there are questions about the proposed budget.
 This way, all pertinent information can be researched and will be available during the budget discussion to enable a timely decision.

 HOA budget planning is a critical part of managing a community.
 It takes a good amount of time to gather information and make computations, so make sure to start planning well ahead of time.
-Aside from acting as a guide for the coming year’s expenses, the budget lets the board know how much to charge residents in assessments.
+Aside from acting as a guide for the coming year’s expenses, the budget lets the board know how much to charge residents in dues.
 Take it seriously.